Eastern Hills Code Blue Captain Dub Holcum Passes

 Join us for an hour of worship, study and fellowship

 No contributions taken on Wednesday evenings

-A staffed nursery is provided
+A staffed nursery is provide

 LAW OFFICE OF